caseyscarborough/omdbapi/README.md

 [![Gem Version](https://badge.fury.io/rb/omdbapi.png)](http://badge.fury.io/rb/omdbapi)

+__Note: This library is outdated and doesn't currently work with OMDb's API or the latest version of Ruby, and I am currently unable to resolve these issues.
+I recommend using [this gem](https://github.com/nikkypx/omdb-api) as an alternative.__

 This gem is a simple and easy-to-use wrapper for the [omdbapi.com](http://omdbapi.com/) API.
 This API allows you to pull almost any type of information about a show or movie, and uses information from IMDb.

 ## Documentation